-Function Soft key Establishes the connection to the selected network drive.
+Function Soft key Establish the connection to the selected network drive.
 Successful connection is indicated by a check mark under Mount.
-MOUNT DEVICE Separates the connection to a network drive.
-UNMOUNT DEVICE Activates or deactivates the Automount function (= automatic connection of the network drive during control start-up).
+MOUNT DEVICE Separate the connection to a network drive.
+UNMOUNT Activate or deactivate the Automount function (= automatic connection of the network drive during control start-up).
 The status of the function is indicated by a check mark under Auto in the network drive table.
 AUTO MOUNT

 Function Soft key Use the ping function to check whether a connection PING to a particular remote station in the network is available.
 The address is entered as four decimal numbers separated by points (dotted-decimal notation).
-The TNC displays an overview window with NETWORK INFO information on the active network connections.
-Configures access to network drives.
-(Selectable DEFINE NETWORK CONNECTN only after entry of the MOD code number NET123.)
-Opens the dialog window for editing the data of an EDIT NETWORK CONNECTN. existing network connection.
-(Selectable only after entry of the MOD code number NET123.)
-Configures the network address of the control.
-CONFIGURE NETWORK (Selectable only after entry of the MOD code number NET123.)
+The TNC displays an overview window with NETWORK information on the active network connections.
+INFO Configure the access to network drives.
+(Selectable only after entry of the MOD code number NET123) Open the dialog window for editing the data of an EDIT NETWORK CONNECTN. existing network connection.
+(Selectable only after entry of the MOD code number NET123) Configure the network address of the control.
+(Selectable only after entry of the MOD code number NET123)